souk4711/hakoniwa/README.md

 sudo mv ~/.cargo/bin/hakoniwa /usr/bin/hakoniwa
 ```

-If AppArmor is enabled on your Ubuntu, donot forget to [create an unconfined profile][troubleshooting-apparmor]
-for Hakoniwa to allow it.

 ## Usage

 ### CLI

+> [!NOTE]
+> Hakoniwa runs as an unprivileged user and requires the **Linux namespaces** feature.
+> This feature is restricted by AppArmor on some distros, you can create an unconfined
+> profile for Hakoniwa to allow it, read [this][troubleshooting-apparmor] to learn more.

 ```console
 $ hakoniwa run -- sh